+This is where you put any background information about your group, the event etc. For our releases, we include the following:

 Since 1935, Making Music has championed leisure-time music groups across the UK with practical services, artistic development opportunities and by providing a collective voice for its members.
 Making Music now represent over 3,200 groups made up of comprising around 170,000 musicians of all types, genres and abilities.
 We help them run their group so they can get on with making music! www.makingmusic.org.uk

 Ends